germanblanco/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk steps.per.weekday.weekend](figure/steps.per.weekday.weekend-1.png)

-Apparently, there is less activity during the weekends.
-Specially the peaks int the early morning and late afternoon seem missing during the weekends.
-That could indicate that the mean of transportation to the weekdays activity is walking.
+There are clear differences in the patterns, as it would have been expected.
+There is a higher activity earlier in the morning during the weekdays and a overall higher activity later in the day during weekends, which seems reasonable.